yy4382/s3-image-port/docs/guide/for-cloudflare-r2.md

 - The `Public R2.dev Bucket URL` is now your `Public URL`.

 For more information, see [Public buckets - Cloudflare R2 docs](https://developers.cloudflare.com/r2/buckets/public-buckets/)

+### Exposing as a custom domain

+- Go to [Cloudflare dashboard](https://dash.cloudflare.com/) and select R2 on the left;
+- Select the storage bucket you just created;
+- Click `Settings`, and click the "Connect Domain" button on the right side of the "Custom Domains" title
+- Use a subdomain of your domain hosted on Cloudflare.
+For example, I'm using `i.yfi.moe` for my domain `yfi.moe`.
+- That's it!
+Now your Public URL is `https://i.yfi.moe` or whatever you set it to be.

 ## Configuring CORS